Roles of the scalar $f_0(500)$ and $f_0(980)$ in the process $D^0\to \pi^0\pi^0 \bar{K}^0$: formalism

 where the $m_1$, $m_2$ are the masses of mesons in the $l$-channel, $q$ is the four-momentum of one meson, and the $P$ is the total four-momentum, with $s=P^2$.
-Since the loop function $G$ in Eq.~(\ref{eq.10}) is logarithmically divergent~\cite{Oller:1998hw}, we have two methods to solve this singular integral, either using the three-momentum cut-off method, or the dimensional regularization method.
-In this work, the integral of the loop function is performed integrating exactly for $q^0$ and implementing a cut off $q_{\rm max}$ for the three-momentum~\cite{Oller:1997ti},
+Since the loop function $G$ in Eq.~(\ref{eq.10}) is logarithmically divergent~\cite{Oller:1998hw}, we have two methods to solve this singular integral, either using the three-momentum cut-off method, or the dimensional regularization method, {by introducing free parameters, which are determined by giving rise to the pole position of the resonance.} In this work, the integral of the loop function is performed integrating exactly for $q^0$ and implementing a cut off $q_{\rm max}$ for the three-momentum~\cite{Oller:1997ti},

 where the meson energies are $\omega_i=\sqrt{\vec{q}^{\,2}+m_i^2}$ with the subindex $i$ standing for the two intermediate mesons in the $l$-channel.
 It should be stressed that, in Ref.~\cite{Oller:1997ti}, only $\pi\pi $ , $KK$ channel were considered, while in this work the channel $\eta\eta $ is also considered, since the threshold of this channel is not so much far away from the mass of $f_0(980)$.
 The results obtained with or without the $\eta\eta $ channel are very similar but the cut off needed with two channel is $q_{\rm max}$=903~MeV, while it is 600~MeV for three channels~\cite{Liang:2014tia}.
 The effective inclusion of new channels by means of change in the cutoff is common in many works~\cite{Liang:2014tia,Wang:2021naf}.